shyamkarla/guide-intro-to-angular/NOTES.md

 #### Problems
 - section 10... lots of advance view logic using ng-model, ng-hide, ng-show, ng-repeat, ng-click it's not explained in much detail

-#### Worth adding
+#### Worth adding to code
 - another directive for the views that abstracts out the title section

-### Extras

-- built-in directives tutorials
-- minification of angular projects information
-- deeper into directives content talking about communication between directives, linking functions, compile functions, all the other stuff like that
+- another controller in the index for the header section
+- better dependency management between the controller and the directives (not fudging the controller variables in the directive)
+- something about services
+- abstract the models better into services
+- use an app global on one file but place inside an IIFE
+- add some custom filters somehow?